ContainerSSH/containerssh.github.io/docs/reference/image.md

 === "Installing on Debian/Ubuntu"

-    We have a [Debian repository](https://packages.containerssh.io) containing the agent package.
+    We have an experimental [Debian repository](https://packages.containerssh.io) containing the agent package.
 Once you have set up the repository you can install the agent like this:

     ```bash
     apt-get install containerssh-agent